Takahashi Sky-90 Review

 I didn’t buy it!
 Of course I didn’t, I’m not that rich (or stupid)!

 So is there another scope out there at least similar in size and performance?
-There is and Takahashi have been mass producing it for years - the Sky-90.
+There is and Takahashi mass produced it for years - the Sky 90.

 Design and Build

-Of course 90mm isn’t quite 4”, but in case you were thinking that 90mm doesn’t sound much different from 76mm, I should point out that it offers 18% more resolving power and 40% more light gathering.
-Remember, the next size up from Tele Vue is just 85mm aperture, so I regard 90mm as in the “four-inch class”.
+In case you were thinking that 90mm doesn’t sound much different from 76mm, I should point out that it offers 18% more resolving power and 40% more light gathering.
+Remember, the next size up from Tele Vue is just 85mm aperture, so 90mm is a real step up from a 76mm (3”).

 So the Sky-90’s lens-cell is different from their other designs, but in other ways the lens looks similar, with superb coatings and that familiar green writing around the edge.

-The Sky-90 is fitted with a new focuser (one that has since been rolled out to the recent FC-76).
+The Sky-90 is fitted with a new focuser (one that has since been rolled out to the recent FC-76DS and FC-100DF).
 The focuser has a much shorter body than FS-series focusers to reduce OTA length, but is of similar design – single speed with smooth action and a big tension adjustment knob on top.
 The drawtube is quite wide for stability under load with a heavy DSLR or CCD.
-Unfortunately, many Tak’ focusers seem to have a bit of image-shift: the image jumps when you change focus direction.
-On most this is only obvious at high-powers, but is worse on the very short focusers fitted to the Sky-90 and FS-60.

 Various visual backs and an optional reducer screw straight into the Sky-90 focuser drawtube.